dib-lab/2015-khmer-wok2-vc/2015-wok-variant-calling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Implementing this took a little bit of extra effort beyond the basic
-short-sequence aligner, because we have to align around gaps in the
+read aligner, because we want to align past gaps in the graph.
+The
-graph.
-The way we did this was to break the reference up into a bunch
+way we implemented this was to break the reference up into a bunch of
-of local alignments, each aligned independently, then stitched
+local alignments, each aligned independently, then stitched together.
-together.

 Again, we tried to keep the API simple.
 After creating a ReadAligner object, ::